Implications of stochastic effects for primordial black hole production in ultra-slow-roll inflation: Stochastic formalism

 We also have to consider the evolution of the modes, which determine the amplitudes of the stochastic kicks.
 In most explicit studies of stochastic inflation, the modes are taken to evolve on a non-stochastic FLRW background.
 Furthermore, the mode functions are fixed to their asymptotic SR and super-Hubble limit, $|\d\phi_{\vec k}|=H/(\sqrt{2}k^{3/2})$, and the time derivative of $H$ in the noise amplitude \re{noise_correlator} is neglected.
 The momentum noise then vanishes, and the field noise correlator becomes \bea \expval{\hat{\xi}_\phi(N) \hat{\xi}_\phi(N')}{0} &=& \left(\frac{H}{2\pi}\right)^2 \delta(N-N') \ , \eea where $H$ is the FLRW Hubble rate.
 This simplifies the problem considerably, because there is no need to follow the evolution of the modes, and the stochastic process becomes Markovian.
 However, for consistency, the backreaction of non-trivial mode evolution and change of the environment should be included, particularly in USR where modes can evolve after Hubble crossing.
 This has been done recursively in \cite{Levasseur:2013ffa, Levasseur:2013tja, Levasseur:2014ska}, and consistently at every timestep in \paperI.

 In standard linear perturbation theory, the short wavelength modes obey linear perturbation equations over the FLRW background \cite{Salopek:1992qy, Wands:2000dp}.
-In the spatially flat gauge ($\psi=E=0$), these equations reduce to
+In the spatially flat gauge ($\psi=E=0$), these equations reduce to\footnote{Previous versions of the paper had a typo in the last term, with $\pil$ instead of $\pil_t$.
+This does not affect the numerical results.}

 where the barred symbols are FLRW background quantities, and $\d\phi_\vec{k}$ is the perturbation around the FLRW field (or the mode function in the quantum operator \eqref{phioperator}).
 We include the change of the coarse-grained background in the evolution of the small wavelength modes by assuming that the perturbation $\d\phi_\vec{k}$ follows \re{eq:field_mode_eom} with the FLRW fields replaced by the coarse-grained fields.
-Switching to derivatives with respect to the number of e-folds, the resulting equation for the short wavelength modes is
+Switching to derivatives with respect to the number of e-folds, the resulting equation for the short wavelength modes is\footnote{Previous versions of the paper had a typo in the $\pil^2$ term of $\omega_k^2$.
+This does not affect the numerical results.}

 As in standard perturbation theory, we assume that the initial conditions in the deep sub-Hubble regime are given by the Bunch--Davies vacuum (we discuss the vacuum in more detail in \sec{sec:class}),